 Open-ended inquiry and student led exploration paves the way for directed research projects.
 In the course Race, Cinema, and Sacred Value, my 40 upper-level students were responsible for a final paper in which they had to design a focused research project incorporating the themes of religion, popular culture, and race.
 I met with students individually and in small groups to guide the creation of manageable and creative research questions, encouraging students to reflect together on course material and its connections to broader ideas.
 Through detailed feedback on weekly response papers, students built confidence in their own analytical voices and effectively improved their writing.
 Students appreciated my "kind and constructive comments" on writing assignments and found my "feedback and input" to be "incredible."

 Teaching is a top priority of my academic career.
 I continuously seek to develop as a learning-centered teacher and to reflect on the success of my teaching methods.
-As a Teaching & Learning Coordinator, I worked with faculty and staff to bring lectures and workshops on innovative teaching methods to my department.
-I act as a mentor for master students in the department and regularly meet with students to discuss professional and academic development.
-As a Preparing Future Faculty Fellow, I worked closely with a professor known for her excellence in teaching and was afforded the opportunity to observe and be observed in the classroom.
-I am working toward my Certificate in College Teaching, and continue to learn new methods for teaching at the college level, which I actively incorporate into my classroom experiences.
-As an assistant professor I will continue to seek out new research on teaching, engage colleagues in conversations regarding pedagogy, and strive to be the best teacher I can be.
+As a Teaching & Learning Coordinator at Duke University, I worked with faculty and staff to bring lectures and workshops on innovative teaching methods to my department.
+I acted as a mentor for master students in Duke's Religious Studies Department and regularly meet with students to discuss professional and academic development.
+As a Preparing Future Faculty Fellow, I worked closely with a professor known for her excellence in teaching at Meredith College in Raleigh, NC and was afforded the opportunity to observe and be observed in the classroom.
+I achieved a Certificate in College Teaching, and continuously seek to learn new methods for teaching at the college level, engage colleagues in conversations regarding pedagogy, and strive to be the best teacher I can be.

 - Religious History of the United States